Stephen IV Babonić: Between the Árpáds and Angevins

-The young pretender Charles Robert from Naples landed the Dalmatian coast in 1300.
-His grandfather Charles II, upon their request, confirmed the Babonić brothers in May 1300 as rightful possessors over "a part of the land of Slavonia, which by right belongs to the said Kingdom of Hungary, that is, from Germany to Bosnia and from the Sava River to the Iron Mountain".
-Through this way, Stephen and brothers attempted to recover those castles – Susedgrad, Vrbas and Glaž – which had been taken from them the previous year by King Andrew.
-Interestingly, the King of Naples did not style Stephen as "ban" and he retained the supreme right (tam ratione maioris dominii) over the Babonić estates too.
-Still, the Babonići sought to maintain good relations with the opposite party too.
-In May 1300, Stephen and his brothers moved to Zagreb to reconcile with Michael Bő, the Bishop of Zagreb (a confidant of Andrew III), who was forced to hand over much of his authority and jurisdiction to the Babonić family and a mutual assistance agreement has been concluded between them.
-The bishop was also persuaded to pledge Medvedgrad to Stephen and John, while had to renounce his claim to Hrastovica (today a borough of Petrinja).
-Michael Bő promised that, even in the event of a conflict between the Babonići and the Ban of Slavonia or some other royal barons, he would send them money for mercenaries, but it was clearly emphasized that he would not help them in a conflict with the king.
+The young pretender Charles Robert from Naples landed on the Dalmatian coast in 1300.
+His grandfather, Charles II, upon their request, confirmed the Babonić brothers in May 1300 as rightful possessors over "a part of the land of Slavonia, which by right belongs to the said Kingdom of Hungary, that is, from Germany to Bosnia and from the Sava River to the Iron Mountain".
+In this way, Stephen and his brothers attempted to recover those castles – Susedgrad, Vrbas and Glaž – that had been taken from them the previous year by King Andrew.
+Interestingly, the King of Naples did not style Stephen as "ban" and he retained the supreme right (tam ratione maioris dominii) over the Babonić estates.
+The Babonići sought to maintain good relations with the opposite party too.
+In May 1300, Stephen and his brothers moved to Zagreb to reconcile with Michael Bő, the Bishop of Zagreb (a confidant of Andrew III), who was forced to hand over much of his authority and jurisdiction to the Babonić family and a mutual assistance agreement was concluded between them.
+The bishop was also persuaded to pledge Medvedgrad to Stephen and John, and had to renounce his claim to Hrastovica (today a borough of Petrinja).
+Michael Bő promised that, even in the event of a conflict between the Babonići and the Ban of Slavonia or some other royal barons, he would send them money for mercenaries, though it was clearly emphasized that he would not help them in a conflict with the king.
 None of the brothers bore the title of ban during the conclusion of the treaty.
-Albertino Morosini, Duke of Slavonia confirmed the agreement between Andrew III and the Babonići in June 1300.
+Albertino Morosini, Duke of Slavonia, confirmed the agreement between Andrew III and the Babonići in June 1300.

 During the Interregnum

 Following the death of Andrew III and the extinction of the Árpád dynasty in January 1301, a decade-long interregnum began in Hungary and Croatia.
-Although the Babonići supported Charles of Anjou against his rivals (Wenceslaus then Otto), the family had almost no contact with the Angevins in those years, since the conflicts of the era took place primarily in Western and Northern Hungary, i.e. far from the Babonić province.
-In that period, Henry Kőszegi was styled as Ban of Slavonia, despite the earlier grant to Stephen Babonić and his brothers by Charles II of Naples.
-Nevertheless, the authority and primacy of Stephen Babonić and his brothers in the territories south of the Sava were unquestionable already in the late 1290s and early 1300s.
+Although the Babonići supported Charles of Anjou against his rivals (Wenceslaus then Otto), the family had almost no contact with the Angevins in those years, since the conflicts of the era took place primarily in Western and Northern Hungary, far from the Babonić province.
+In that period, Henry Kőszegi was styled Ban of Slavonia, despite the earlier grant to Stephen Babonić and his brothers by Charles II of Naples.
+Nevertheless, the authority and primacy of Stephen Babonić and his brothers in the territories south of the Sava were unquestionable in the late 1290s and early 1300s.
 In June 1307, Stephen, John and Radoslav ruled in a lawsuit in favor of the abbot of the Cistercian monastery of St. James in Zagreb.
 Since the document was drawn up in Steničnjak, the main Babonić stronghold, it can be concluded that the brothers were residing there in mid-1307.